Shalaka07/Python/README.md

-Includes Python code files done as part of assignments and projects with description.
+Includes Python code files done as part of assignments and projects along with description.